davidstosik/davidstosik.github.io/src/_posts/2024-10-21-deploying-writebook-with-kamal2.md

 #### Resque and Redis configuration

 The Writebook source code assumes that the application in production will run alongside its Redis server, which would then be accessible on `localhost`, Resque's default.
-This assumptions means the app did not need to declare any settings for Resque.
+This assumption meant the app did not need to declare any settings for Resque.

 When we deploy the app with Kamal however, the Redis server, the web server, and the background workers will each run in their own Docker container, so we need to set up the Rails application so it knows where to find its Redis server.